innoveworkshop/bom-checklist-pocketpc/README.md

 This is literally the CSV exported from DipTrace, but with a new column added `Category`.
 To get this just export the BOM from DipTrace using the following settings and add the `Category` column later in you favorite CSV editor:

 ![DipTrace BOM Export Settings](https://i.imgur.com/FVBZASp.png)

+After you've imported the BOM and set all the parameters in the application, you can now just save the session as a XML file and use that later.